 Dream sheep are a step below the common yak, pack monsters that don't hit too hard and are about as tough as an iguana.
-On their own, they should not be remotely threatening when you first encounter them (usually in the Lair) unless you're already injured.
-Be aware: if you can see them, they can make you sleepy and vulnerable, which greatly magnifies the danger of any other creatures nearby.
+Physically, they pose little threat unless you're already injured; however, if you can see them, they can make you sleepy and vulnerable, which greatly magnifies the danger of any other creatures nearby.

 Tips & Tricks

-- Try to kite them or hit them with area-of-effect attacks like cleaving; aim to kill them quickly before they put you to sleep.
-Failing that, try to fight them in someplace where only a few creatures can get to you at a time, and especially don't fight them when dangerous monsters like hydras or komodo dragons can get at you.
+- Try to kite a herd of dream sheep or hit them with area-of-effect attacks like cleaving or Fireball; aim to kill them quickly before they put you to sleep.
+Failing that, try to fight them somewhere only a few creatures can get to you at a time, and especially don't fight them where dangerous monsters like hydras or komodo dragons can get at you.

-- Heavily armoured characters have less to worry about, as armour is virtually unaffected by being put to sleep.
-Characters that rely on evasion should be more cautious.
+- Heavily armoured characters have less to worry about, as AC is unaffected by being put to sleep.
+Characters that rely on evasion should be far more cautious.